This post contains affiliate links for your convenience

 - Close-knit families are better able to cope with life’s challenges

-- Quality family time acts as a buffer in families where parents are alcoholic.
+- Quality time together acts as a buffer in families where parents are alcoholic.
 In other words, the parents who spent quality time with their children are less likely to transmit their alcoholism to them.

 - Spending time together strengthens children’s sense of identity.

-- Quality family time reduces sibling rivalry.
+- Family bonding reduces sibling rivalry.

 - Spending time together makes it easier for your family to deal with conflict.